Learning Disabilities Summer Institute: Strategic and Explicit Instruction Certificate

 If you are not a current student at the University of St. Thomas, apply now so that you can register when registration opens in April 2018.
 Registration for these courses has filled in the past, so register early to secure a spot.
 You can select to apply as a non-degree, certificate, or licensure student.

-Students currently enrolled at St. Thomas can register for these courses beginning April 2018.
+Students currently enrolled at the University of St. Thomas can register for these courses beginning April 2018.

 Merit-based scholarships are available for students pursuing their M.A. degree or first special education licensure.
 If you've already received a degree or license from the University of St. Thomas, you may qualify for a 15% alumni discount.
 Learn more about financial aid.